-If you're well over 50, you probably remember local DJs like Bill Beamish, Ed Flynn, Bob Terry, Tracy and, of course, T.J.
-Martin, along with the many others who spun those immortal recordings of our youth that we now can download from Napster.
+If you're over 60, you probably remember local DJs like Bill Beamish, Ed Flynn, Bob Terry, Tracy and, of course, T.J.
+Martin, along with the many others who spun those immortal recordings of our youth that we now can download to our iPhones.

 In 1965, most Hamden kids were listening to at least one of three local Top-40 radio stations: WPOP (1410 KHz) in Hartford, WAVZ (1300 KHz) in New Haven, and WDEE (1220 KHz), located in a converted ranch house on Denslow Hill Road right here in Hamden.

-Unlike WPOP and WAVZ, Hamden's radio station WDEE was a "daytimer," with a relatively low power output and an FCC license that restricted its airtime to daytime hours only.
-This, of course, meant that its broadcasting hours varied with the length of the day.
-In summer, you could listen to WDEE until almost 9.
+Unlike WPOP and WAVZ, Hamden's radio station WDEE was a "daytimer," with a relatively low power output and an FCC license that restricted its airtime to daylight hours only.
+This restriction meant that WDEE's broadcasting hours varied with the length of the day.
+In summer, you could listen until almost 9.
 In winter, they were off the air by dinnertime, a possible factor in the destruction of WDEE.